2010 Cannes Film Festival: Directors' Fortnight

-Awards

-Official awards
+Official Awards

 The Palme d'Or was won by the Thai film Uncle Boonmee Who Can Recall His Past Lives directed by Apichatpong Weerasethakul.
 It was the first time that an Asian movie won the award since 1997.
-Tim Burton, chairman of the jury that determined the award, stated about its decision: "You always want to be surprised by films and this film did that for most of us."
+Tim Burton, chairman of the jury that determined the award, stated about its decision: "You always want to be surprised by films and this film did that for most of us".
 French film Of Gods and Men was the runner up.
-The Xavier Beauvois-directed film had been considered a favourite for the Palme d'Or along with Mike Leigh's Another Year.
+The Xavier Beauvois' film had been considered a favorite alongside Mike Leigh's Another Year.
 During the ceremony special attention was paid to Iranian filmmaker Jafar Panahi in hopes of increasing international pressure on the Iranian government to release Panahi from jail.

 The following films and people received the 2010 Official selection awards: